OSGeo/gdal/gdal/doc/source/api/csharp/csharp_raster.rst

 Using indexed / grayscale images
 ++++++++++++++++++++++++++++++++

-The :program:`PaletteInterp` enumeration can be used to distinguish between the various type of the image color interpretations.
+The :file:`PaletteInterp` enumeration can be used to distinguish between the various type of the image color interpretations.

 .. code-block:: C#